King Crimson: 2008: 40th Anniversary tour and third hiatus

-2014–2021: the "Seven-Headed Beast" and "Three Over Five" lineups
+2014–2021: The Seven-Headed Beast and Three Over Five lineups

-In 2011, a band called Jakszyk, Fripp and Collins (and subtitled "A King Crimson ProjeKct") released an album called A Scarcity of Miracles.
-The band featured guitarist and singer Jakko Jakszyk, Fripp and former Crimson saxophonist Mel Collins as the main players/composers, with Tony Levin playing bass and Gavin Harrison playing drums.
+Prior to Fripp's retirement announcement, a band called Jakszyk, Fripp and Collins (subtitled "A King Crimson ProjeKct") had released an album called A Scarcity of Miracles in 2011.
+The band featured guitarist and singer Jakko Jakszyk (who'd previously performed King Crimson material with 21st Century Schizoid Band), Fripp and former Crimson saxophonist Mel Collins as the main players/composers, with Tony Levin playing bass and Gavin Harrison playing drums.
 At one point, Fripp referred to the band as "P7" (ProjeKct Seven).
 Unusually for a ProjeKct, it was based around "finely crafted" and "mid-paced" original songs derived from improvised sessions.
-In August 2012, Fripp announced his retirement from the music industry, leaving the future of King Crimson uncertain.

 In September 2013, Fripp announced King Crimson's return to activity with a "very different reformation to what has gone before: seven players, four English and three American, with three drummers".
 He cited several reasons to make a comeback, varying from the practical to the whimsical: "I was becoming too happy.
 Time for a pointed stick."
 The new line-up drew from both the previous lineup (retaining Fripp, Levin, Harrison and Mastelotto) and the Scarcity of Miracles project (Jakszyk and Collins), with Guitar Craft alumnus and former R.E.M./Ministry drummer Bill Rieflin as the seventh member.
 Adrian Belew was not asked to take part, thus ending his 32-year tenure in King Crimson: Jakszyk took his place as singer and second guitarist.
 This version of the group took on the nickname of "the Seven-Headed Beast".

+This drastically revamped King Crimson had no plans to record in the studio, focussing instead on playing "reconfigured" versions of past material in live concerts.
+Looking back later at this King Crimson phase, Tony Levin would comment "we were instructed/advised by Robert Fripp to look at the older classic King Crimson material as if we had written it.
+And so we did that with a lot of older material that the band had done before the '80s.
+We didn't actually cover that much of the '80s material outside of a few songs."

-In early 2014, King Crimson had no plans to record in the studio, instead playing "reconfigured" versions of past material.
-For the first time since 1974, the band's repertoire included songs from the run of albums between In The Court of the Crimson King and Larks' Tongues in Aspic, as well as including instrumentals from THRAK and The Power to Believe.
-After rehearsing in England, they toured North America from 9 September to 6 October.
-Recordings from the Los Angeles dates were released as Live at the Orpheum.
+For the most part, this approach would remain consistent for the remainder of the band's lifetime.
+In early 2014, and for the first time since 1974, the band's repertoire included songs from the run of albums between In the Court of the Crimson King and Larks' Tongues in Aspic as well as reviving song material from Red.
+No Adrian Belew-era songs were included in the setlist, although some instrumentals from the period were played (including items from THRAK and The Power to Believe).
+Some material from A Scarcity of Miracles (the title track, plus "The Light of Day") was also incorporated into the band's repertoire.